 Creating accounts using emailBack to top

-First, the Customer needs to enter basic information to create their account, including their first and last name, email address, and password.
+First, the Customer must enter basic information to create their account, including their first and last name, email address, and password.

 Next, the Customer must provide and confirm the account password before clicking Submit.